 - Acknowledge the last time you do a task

 - Attend the virtual meeting, or look out a certain window.
 If there is an event, make it full of stories.
 Your colleagues want to congratulate you or even regret your leave.
 They want to say officially goodbye.

 - People and organisations have also learn to leave jobs and people.

 - Tell the colleagues you want to keep in your working life that your relationship goes on altough you are not part oft he system anymore.

-To sum up, it is always worth to reflect your love to your job and your current identification. is my principle in order to have a happy working life 😊
+To sum up, it is always worth to reflect your love to your job and your current identification.
+Pay your time first is my principle in order to have a happy working life 😊

 I will keep on writing about separation culture and management because I still meet people who experience an extremely bad offboarding in their organisation.
 My goal is to change this as long as i am in the position as an employer brand manager and advocate.
 That's my drive.
 So stay patient 'cause next time you will read some bad practices of separation management.